Janusz Kupcewicz: Club career

 Despite being from Gdańsk, he started his career at the two Olsztyn clubs: Warmia and Stomil, having gone through the youth teams at the former.

 He then returned to his native Gdańsk and spent 8 seasons at Arka Gdynia having arrived there in 1974.
 The following season, 1975–76, he was the Second Division's top scorer.
 With Arka he achieved a historic club first Polish Cup in 1979.
 This success, along with his national team exploits, earned him a transfer to Lech Poznań, where he also won a historic national title in 1983.

 He then moved abroad to France to play for AS Saint-Etienne, with the transfer fee raised privately to the sum of €380 000.
 He stayed there for 2 seasons (1983–1985), however they were relegated from the Premier Division in 1984.
-He spent the 1985–86 season at Greek club Larissa.
+He spent the 1985–86 season at Greek club AEL.
 However his time abroad was plagued by injuries.

 He returned to his hometown and joined Lechia where he stayed for the next two seasons.
 This caused controversies given his links and allegiance to bitter derby rivals Arka.
 He suffered relegation with Lechia in 1989.

 He finished his playing career at Turkish club Adanaspor.